-Intuit Founder Scott Cook recently visited the QuickBase offices in Waltham, MA and spoke to the team about leadership and innovation.
+Intuit Founder Scott Cook recently visited the QuickBase offices in Waltham, MA [now located in Cambridge, MA] and spoke to the team about leadership and innovation.
 I have to admit that I was a little star struck.
 Scott is a brilliant entrepreneur and leader.
 I thought I’d share some of his thoughts on leadership with you, although I can’t promise as smooth of a delivery (Scott is well-known for his ability to captivate an audience with his calm, cool manner).

 He began by talking about how his father, who just celebrated his 91st birthday, learned leadership in the U.S. military during World War II.
 That was an era when leaders maintained complete control; they framed the options, made the decisions and basically told people what to do.
 Clearly that worked well in planning military operations of the day but Scott believes that for our generation and future generations, leadership has a lot more to do with championing innovation at the ground level.

 He calls this breed of leadership, “leadership by experiment.”
 It’s a management style in which leaders facilitate employee innovation by allowing them to prove their ideas through hypothesis testing.
 Leadership by experiment is practiced throughout Intuit, QuickBase’s parent company.
 It’s about formulating hypotheses, quickly testing them in real world environments, and learning from the differences between the hypotheses and the actual results.